fiberseq/fibertools-rs/the-fibertools-book/src/HOME.md

 * [Extracting](extracting/extract.md) Fiber-seq results into plain text files.
 * [Centering](extracting/center.md) Fiber-seq results around a given position.

-However, a complete list of subcommands and their help pages can be found [here](help.md).
+A complete list of subcommands and their help pages can be found [here](help.md).